Lucasfarg/Lucasfarg/README.md

 # Lucas Farias

-Developer Reactjs | React Native
+Front-end Developer Reactjs | React Native

 Passionate about technology and learning new things 🖥️